Thanks Sally for proofreading!

 When all is going well, you give little thought to being away from your country of origin, your home, family and friends.
 But when something goes wrong, I guarantee feeling the distance becomes only too devastating!

 I am an optimistic and very happy to be an expatriate.
 The story I’m about to tell was a steep learning curve and tested me thoroughly.
-Although I learned a lot from the experience, it also made me realise just how lucky I am.
+Although I learned from this surgery while living abroad just how lucky I am.

 We had just got back to Singapore from vacation and I was feeling quite unwell.
 I went to the doctor who immediately diagnosed a problem and told me that I would have to undergo surgery.
 You can imagine my shock being so far from home, another language, another culture … But I was certain that I was in good hands and so agreed to proceed.
 “OK, let’s do it if it is to be done“.
 I was told, and quite unexpectedly so, that in less than 48 hours the surgical procedure would be complete.